DATES: 2025 // Jan 8-18 (JP25-1); Jan 19-29 (JP25-2) SOLD OUT – subject to change

 Getting to Japan

 JP25-1: It’s an adventure but not too tricky.
-We recommend flying to Haneda airport since it’s more conveniently located to downtown Tokyo and access to the bullet train (Shinkansen), etc. But you can get a direct flight from your home/hub airport to Narita (e.g. San Diego) that is a great option to consider since Narita only adds 45 mins to an hour of travel time locally.
-We will be meeting at our hotel on the evening of Day 1 — walking distance or short taxi ride from Echigo-Yuzawa Station which is reached in about 80 minutes by Shinkansen from Tokyo Station.
+Flying to Haneda airport is a bit more conveniently located to downtown Tokyo and access to the bullet train (Shinkansen), etc. But if you can get an efficient flight from your home/hub airport to Narita (e.g. San Diego) that is a great option to consider since Narita only adds 30 mins to an hour of travel time locally.
+We will be meeting at Hotel Futaba on the evening of Day 1 — walking distance or short taxi ride from Echigo-Yuzawa Station which is reached in about 80 minutes by Shinkansen from Tokyo Station.

 To make life easy for yourself while travelling by train you can ship your baggage by courier to the hotel.
-We will be in touch with details on how to do this.
+See the FAQ tab for details!

-JP25-2: We’ll pick you up at New Chitose airport and transport you to Niseko.
+JP25-2: We’ll pick you up at New Chitose airport at 14:00 (exact location TBD) and transport you to Niseko.
 Easy.

 Getting home

-JP25-2: We’ll drop you off at New Chitose airport.
+JP25-2: We’ll drop you off at New Chitose airport by around noon on Jan 29.
 Easy.

 JaPOW Equipment List